raffertyuy/Handwriting-to-Markdown-Workflow/README.md

 ## Executive Summary

-This GitHub Actions workflow automatically processes handwritten notes from your OneDrive folder and converts them into well-formatted Markdown files using GitHub Copilot Models (GPT-4.1).
+This GitHub Actions workflow automatically processes handwritten notes from your OneDrive folder and converts them into well-formatted Markdown files using GitHub Copilot Models (default: GPT-4.1).
 Simply drop images or PDFs into a OneDrive folder, and the workflow will:

 - Detect note types (paper, whiteboard, or generic)
 - Extract text with specialized OCR prompts